 Despite the growing demand for green and eco-friendly practices, creating environmental value for consumers and complying with regulations are not enough.
 Companies also need to market these products effectively.
 This process starts with defining your audience.

 There’s no singular, homogenous eco-conscious audience.
 Moreover, choosing which sustainability-driven audience to reach and market can make all the difference.
 You should think of the following buyer personas.

 Next, advertisers should alter channels, messages and tone, depending on the audience segment and their value proposition.
-For example, the best way to catch the attention of enthusiastic experts is to place contextual ads in relevant articles.
-Brands should be precise about their green benefits and highlight the efficiency of the product.
+For example, the best way to catch the attention of enthusiastic experts is to place contextual ads that highlight their green benefits and the efficiency of the product in relevant articles.

 When speaking to innovators, surprise them.
 Encourage them to try out something completely new and become early adopters of trendy sustainable solutions.
 Brands can jump on popular TikTok or Instagram trends to showcase and present new products.
 Keep in mind that they are proactively seeking out and comparing sustainable brands, so contextual ads paired with retargeting can also work well.
 Employ thought-provoking messaging and show the most unusual products on creatives.

 Appealing to rationalists, you should shift the focus from green benefits to how users look and are perceived by others if they buy the advertised product.
 They admit that sustainability is a good thing in essence, but they are not willing to invest in it above the regular price.
 The best tactic is to use paid advertising and highlight the material benefits of the product.